Seven Pakistani troops killed as army pushes to finish anti-Taliban offensive

 The intelligence officials added that troops moving from both the North and South Waziristan sides into the Shawal Valley were encountering tough resistance from militants.

-The heavily forested ravines in the area are dotted with Taliban hideouts and the area is a key smuggling route into neighbouring Afghanistan.
+The heavily forested ravines in the area are dotted with Taliban hideouts and the area is a key smuggling route into neighboring Afghanistan.

 Two other attacks in the northwest killed five more soldiers outside the Shawal Valley.